EliClapper/pypyscipy/README.md

-pypySCipy3.9
+# pypyscipy3.9

-Docker image for pypy 3.9 environment with scipy installed.
+Docker image for pypy 3.9 environment with scipy version 1.10.0 installed.